Submitty/submitty.github.io/_docs/instructor/assignment_preparation/bulk_pdf_placeholders.md

   - /instructor/bulk_pdf_placeholders
 ---

-The **Submissionless Grading** feature is a utility within the Bulk PDF Upload instructor submission interface.
+The **Submissionless Grading** feature is a utility within the Bulk Upload instructor submission interface.
 It allows instructors to automatically submit an empty "placeholder" pdf submission for every active student on a specific gradeable.

 An example of when this would be useful is for an assignment (like a presentation) where students do not have anything to submit to Submitty, but the instructor still wishes to grade them through Submitty.